haifengl/bigdata/README.md

 they are triggered by human actions (event is probably a better name of these data).
 The Internet of things will help us even to understand the environment and context of user actions.
-The analysis on events results in a better understanding of every single user and thus improved user experience and bigger revenue, a lovely win-win for both customers and business.
+The analysis on events results in a better understanding of every single user and thus yield improved user experience and bigger revenue, a lovely win-win for both customers and business.

 Business Use Cases
 ------------------